rptb1/tammy-norie/plan/unsinkability.rst

 the interior by some means so that they do not detach when the boat is flooded [what means?].

-All accessible unused voids will be filled with foam, particularly the cockpit coamings.
+Many accessible unused voids will be filled with foam -- particularly the `.vol.coamings`_ -- but not void that are needed for drainage or access.

 Additional precautions include storing as much as possible in watertight containers and bags which are half-filled with air.